grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 </Blockquote>

-To learn more about creating `PersistentVolume` resources, review the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+To learn more about creating `PersistentVolume` and `PersistentVolumeClaim` resources, review the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## 4. Create a custom resource
-During [installation](#install-the-operator), the `K6` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) was added to the Kubernetes API.
+During [installation](#install-the-operator), the `K6` [Custom Resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) was added to the Kubernetes API.
-The data we provide in the custom resource contains all the information necessary for the k6 operator to start a distributed load test.
+The data we provide in the custom resource `K6` object should contain all the information necessary for the k6-operator to start a distributed load test.

-The main elements defined within the `K6` resource relate to the name and location of the test script to run, and the amount of [parallelism](/misc/glossary/#parallelism) to utilize.
+Specifically, the main elements defined within the `K6` object relate to the name and location of the test script to run, and the amount of [parallelism](/misc/glossary/#parallelism) to utilize.

 <Blockquote mod="note" title="">

 The `K6` custom resource provides many configuration options to control the initialization and execution of tests.
-For the full listing of possible options, please refer to the project source and [README](https://github.com/grafana/k6-operator/blob/main/README.md).
+For the full listing of possible options, please refer to the project [source](https://github.com/grafana/k6-operator/blob/main/config/crd/bases/k6.io_k6s.yaml) and [README](https://github.com/grafana/k6-operator/blob/main/README.md).

 </Blockquote>